vscode-neovim/vscode-neovim/README.md

 -   When you type some commands they may be substituted for the another, like `:write` will be replaced by `:Write`.
 -   Scrolling is done by VSCode. <kbd>C-d</kbd>/<kbd>C-u</kbd>/etc are slightly different.
 -   Editor customization (relative line number, scrolloff, etc) is handled by VSCode.
--   Dot-repeat (<kbd>.</kbd>) is slightly different - moving the cursor within a change range won't break the repeat. sequence.
-In Neovim, if you type `abc<cursor>` in insert mode, then move cursor to `a<cursor>bc` and type `1` here the repeat sequence would be `1`.
-However in VSCode it would be `a1bc`.
-Another difference is that when you delete some text in insert mode, dot repeat only works from right-to-left, meaning it will treat <kbd>Del</kbd> key as
-    <kbd>BS</kbd> keys when running dot repeat.

 ### Troubleshooting